N1 highway (Philippines): Sipocot to Matnog

-From Sipocot, N1 traverses the municipalities of Libmanan, Pamplona, San Fernando, and Milaor (where it is alternatively known as Mabolo Road) in Camarines Sur before entering the City of Naga.
-N1 enters Naga, bypassing its poblacion as Roxas Avenue or Diversion Road before turning east at the Naga Rotonda to follow Maharlika Highway to enter Pili, the provincial capital.
+From Sipocot, N1 traverses the municipalities of Libmanan, Pamplona, San Fernando, and Milaor (where it is alternatively known as Mabolo Road) in Camarines Sur.
+N1 then enters Naga City, bypassing its poblacion as Roxas Avenue or Diversion Road before turning east at the Naga Rotonda to follow Maharlika Highway to enter Pili, the provincial capital.
 It then traverses the municipalities of Bula, Baao, Nabua, and Bato.

 N1 enters the province of Albay at Polangui and traverses south of the Mayon Volcano.
-At Daraga poblacion, N1 turns sharply to the west from Rizal Street as it intersects with N630 (Rizal Avenue), which provides access to Legazpi City, and becomes a zigzag road as it leaves the province.
+At Daraga poblacion, N1 turns sharply to the west as Rizal Street at its intersection with N630 (Rizal Avenue), which provides access to Legazpi, and becomes a zigzag road as it leaves the province.

 N1 enters the province of Sorsogon at Pilar.
 It then enters Sorsogon City, where it cuts through the poblacion as Rizal Street and Magsaysay Street, respectively.
-It turns east and continues it course north and east of Sorsogon Bay, traversing the municipalities of Casiguran and Juban.
+It turns east and veers south at the Abuyog Junction, also in Sorsogon City, as it continues its course north and east of Sorsogon Bay.
+It then traverses the municipalities of Casiguran and Juban.
 It then traverses west of Mount Bulusan and enters the towns of Irosin and Matnog, where its Luzon section ends at the Port of Matnog.
 Motorists can board a ferry to either Allen or San Isidro in Northern Samar at the port.